jflude/lancaster/README.md

-WRITER will create a storage with a change queue of the given capacity, then update sequential slots with ascending values at a speed determined by DELAY (the number of microseconds to pause after each write, which can be zero).
+WRITER will create a storage with a change queue of the given capacity, then update sequential slots with ascending values at a speed determined by DELAY (the number of microseconds to pause after each write, which may be zero).
 If the -r option is specified, slots will be chosen for update at random, instead of sequentially.
+The storage will be "touched" at least every TOUCH-PERIOD microseconds (defaulting to one second).

 READER outputs a hexadecimal digit every fifth of a second to indicate the integrity of the read data - its value is the bitwise OR-ing of the following